ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## Running locally

+Do this step ONLY if you do not have an openshift environment.
+You will require Docker to complete this step.
 During proof of concept development you can run Event Streams, MQ and your code on your own laptop with docker engine.
 We give you a docker compose file to do so.
 Here are the commands to run the same demonstration locally:

 ```sh